 In June 2007, the Company purchased from Questcor Pharmaceuticals, Inc. ("Questcor") all rights and patents to a development program for the Company's EVK-001 product candidate, for an upfront payment of \$650,000 which was expensed as in-process research and development.
-In addition to the upfront payment, the Company will be required to make additional milestone payments totaling up to \$52,000,000.
-These milestones include up to \$5,000,000 in payments if EVK-001 achieves the following development targets:
+In addition to the upfront payment, the Company will be required to make additional milestone payments totaling up to \$52,000,000 if EVK-001 achieves specified development and commercial milestones, and to pay to Questcor a low single digit royalty on net sales of EVK-001.
+The Company's obligation to pay such royalties will terminate upon the expiration of the last patent right covering EVK-001, which is expected to occur in 2030.